Mathématique: Chapter 26

 CL: Yes.

 CL: I agree with Dr. Jackson.
-To present this option to a person who is one of the very few who are genetically predisposed is to, in effect, apply a form coercion.
+To present this option to a person who is one of the very few who are genetically predisposed is to, in effect, apply a form of coercion.

 DJ: Yes.
 Yes that’s it exactly.
 We need to find another way.